jmonlong/manu-vggafannot/manuscript.md

 The current reference genome is the backbone of diverse and rich annotations.
 Simple text formats, like VCF or BED, have been widely adopted and helped the critical exchange of genomic information.
 There is a dire need for tools and formats enabling pangenomic annotation to facilitate such enrichment of pangenomic references.
-The Graph Alignment Format (GAF) is a text format, tab-delimitted like BED/VCF files, which was proposed to represent alignments.
+The Graph Alignment Format (GAF) is a text format, tab-delimited like BED/VCF files, which was proposed to represent alignments.
 GAF could also be used to store paths representing annotations in a pangenome graph, but there are no tools to index and query them efficiently.

 Here, we present extensions to vg and HTSlib that provide efficient sorting, indexing, and querying for GAF files.